United States forms

 - Failing to submit required evidence.

-- Submitting an appeal or motion after the deadline, without fulfilling the criteria for a motion to reopen or reconsider, can lead to complications.
+- Filing an appeal or motion after the deadline without satisfying the criteria for a motion to reopen or reconsider.

 - To request an extension of stay before your current authorized stay expires